Become a Certified Court Interpreter in Rhode Island

 Registering for the NCSC Court Interpreter Examination

 The Judiciary offers credentialing opportunities twice a year (spring and fall).
 Examination announcements can be found under the Quick Links section of this webpage.
-A completed registration form and payment in the form of a money order must be sent to the following address by the registration deadline:
+Click here to register for the NCSC Court Interpreter Exam.
+Payment in the form of a money order must be sent to the following address by the registration deadline to complete the registration process:

 Rhode Island Supreme Court